I see the question “How do you find usability participants?” a lot on Quora and Slack.

 LinkedIn Ads — They simply won’t let you place ads for research studies.
 I tried placing an ad and even talked to their ad team to try to find a work-around.
 No dice.
 Update: LinkedIn now allows recruiting for research!

-Craigslist — Only professional test-takers sign up here, and their input is almost always garbage.
-They will say anything to be included in a study.
-I once had a Craigslist participant confess to me that he hoped his performance in the study would lead to a job.
+Craigslist — Only professional test-takers sign up here, and so their input may not be truthful.
+I find they will say anything to be included in a study.
+I once had a Craigslist participant confess to me that he hoped his performance in the research study would lead to a job.

 Co-workers + Employees — They simply know too much (unless, of course, you’re intranet testing or evaluating other employee tools or communications).
 I WILL use co-workers to do a practice session, to ensure timing and the discussion guide are working as expected.

 Usability Tool Panels — For my needs and my clients’ needs, usability SAS companies’ have too little recruiting criteria to find the desired target (usually just age and gender).
 Plus, it’s often too cost prohibitive if you want to run an unmoderated study with hundreds of people.